 15. Finding Nemo

-Finding Nemo is about Marlin, an overprotective but loving clown-fish dad.
+One of the most popular musical movies for kids is Finding Nemo, a movie about Marlin, an overprotective but loving clown-fish dad.
 One day, Marlin’s son Nemo is captured by a diver after he swims too far from his school.
 So, Marlin must journey far across the ocean to find his son and bring him home.
 Sharks and other menacing sea creatures threaten Marlin and his friend Dory on the way.

 This animated heart-warming fish tale will appeal to the audiences, both young and adults.
 The Oscar-winning film does include some tense scenes, but it is mostly kids-friendly fare with positive messages about family and friendship.
 Sharks and other menacing sea creatures threaten Marlin and his friend Dory.
 Finding Nemo is a must-see musical adventure.